openstack/keystone/doc/source/architecture.rst

 --------

-The Identity service provides auth credential validation and data about Users, Tenants and Roles, as well as any associated metadata.
+The Identity service provides auth credential validation and data about Users, Groups, Projects, Domains and Roles, as well as any associated metadata.

 In the basic case all this data is managed by the service, allowing the service to manage all the CRUD associated with the data.